SpeedyWeather/SpeedyWeather.jl/docs/src/time_integration.md

 # Time integration

-SpeedyWeather.jl uses a leapfrog time scheme with a Robert's and William's filter to dampen the computational mode and achieve 3rd order accuracy.
+SpeedyWeather.jl uses a leapfrog time scheme with a Robert's and Williams filter to dampen the computational mode and achieve 3rd order accuracy.

 ## Oscillation equation